公 法 评 论 |

 post-structuralists have successfully demonstrated that the biomedical

-claims of "true" and "neutral" knowledge about the body and medical
+claims of "true" and "neutral" knowledge about the body

 practices have a relationship with the power and knowledge of discursive